wolfgangheinz/PM-prompt-collection/README.md

 # PM-prompt-collection
 This is my personal collection of helpful prompts for software product managers, POs and BAs.
 Feel free to use them or to suggest improvements.

+## How to use
+1. Open the file in gitub
+2. Click the **copy raw file button** and paste it into Copilot
+3. Follow the instructions

 ## Table of contents

 ### Discovery